- SAP’s produced a highly misleading 2017 white paper on indirect access.

 Really, well, that is a change.
 If SAP had used this graphic back when it was rising as a software vendor, no one would have purchased their software.
 This is the type of policy that only a monopoly vendor can employ after it is already in the account.

 Secondly, indirect access has historically only been shown as “scenario 1” above, where the customer develops an app to bypass paying a user license, which has historically been quite uncommon.
 Two other scenarios described in the above graphic are only considered to be indirect access by SAP.

 New On-Premise Licensing Policy for Common Indirect Use Scenarios

 SAP does on to say about Order to Cash Scenarios

 “In an order-to-cash scenario different classes of individuals (e.g., employees of licensee, employees of business partners of the licensee and/or consumers), devices, automated systems, etc. use SAP software to participate in the licensee’s order-to-cash process.”

 In the past:

 No, that is incorrect.
-In the past, say prior to 2012, users that would use say Salesforce, and then sent information to SAP would not have been required to purchase an SAP license if they never logged into SAP.
+In the past, say before 2012, users that would use, say, Salesforce, and then sent information to SAP would not have been required to purchase an SAP license if they never logged into SAP.
 Order to Cash was priced per sales order?
 I am scratching my head to when that was.

 SAP’s price list states that S/4HANA Enterprise Management is charged per user.
-Cash Management is priced for per revenue unit, but that is the only pricing that is not user based that I could find.
+Cash Management is priced per revenue unit, but that is the only pricing that is not user-based that I could find.
 My price list may be out of date, but SAP is talking about the past here.